lsst-sqre/sqr-009/index.rst

 The SQuaSH context database
 ---------------------------

 We adopted a relational database for the SQuaSH context database.
-The motivation for this choice is mainly for the deploy of the SQuaSH context database to the LSST consolidated database, and the common TAP interface to access the SQuaSH metrics.
+The main motivations for this choice is to deploy the SQuaSH context database at the US DF consolidated database (Postres), and to access the SQuaSH metrics through a common TAP interface.

 In its current deployment, SQuaSH uses a MySQL 5.7 instance in Google Cloud SQL.
 MySQL 5.7 offers support to JSON data types which are used to make the database schema more flexible.
 We store verification job metadata, environment metadata as well as metric definitions and specifications as JSON data types.